AshwinTripathi2004/Sanski/README.md

 Welcome to the official documentation for Sanski, a simple, scriptable programming language with keywords inspired by Hindi and Sanskrit.
 This guide will walk you through everything from the basics to advanced features like Object-Oriented Programming.

 🚀 Getting Started
 Sanski code is interpreted by a Python script.
-To run your Sanski programs, you'll need Python 3 installed.
+To run your Sanski programs, you 'll need Python 3 installed.

 File Naming
 Sanski files should use the .sns extension (e.g., my_program.sns).